starkn/260/README.md

 You always have to remember to gitignore node modules Having a clean file system helps with serving your application You can define your own api through Express

+Simon DB Notes:
+We learned that you can't set environment variables through aws console (or at least, we couldn't figure it out) We learned how to structure queries to read and write to Mongo DB